 - Are you going to ship worldwide?

-You will be able to develop art marketing strategies that will produce real results by having a clear vision of your objectives.
+You can develop art marketing strategies that will produce actual results by clearly defining your objectives.

 Best Websites To Sell Art

-Once you have your objectives written you will be able to decide what type of platform you will be using to showcase and sell your artwork.
+Once your objectives are written, you can decide what platform you will use to showcase and sell your artwork.

 Are websites for artists important for artists to sell art online?

-It is important for you to have an online art gallery that will showcase the art you are creating while having an option for potential buyers to make a purchase.
+You need to have an online art gallery that will showcase the art you are creating while allowing potential buyers to make a purchase.

-Is it important for artists to own artist websites or is ok to use a third-party platform?
+Is it essential for artists to own artist websites, or is ok to use a third-party platform?

-I know many artists who are doing well working with platforms like Etsy and there is no right or wrong answer.
+I know many artists doing well working with platforms like Etsy, and there is no right or wrong answer.
 It all depends on what your objectives are.

-For example, if you are planning on selling a few handmade crafts here and there, a third-party platform might be all you need.
-However, if you are planning on selling art both online and offline, a personal website you own is important.
+For example, a third-party platform might be all you need if you plan on selling a few handmade crafts here and there.
+However, if you are planning on selling art both online and offline, a personal website you own is essential.

-A website that you own is a sign of professionalism and will separate you from all of the other artists selling art online.
+A website you own is a sign of professionalism and will separate you from the other artists selling art online.

-When you own a website you will have a unique domain name that will direct people to your site.
-If you are using a free third-party platform your domain name will include the site’s name in the domain name which makes it look less professional.
+When you own a website, you will have a unique domain name that will direct people to your site.
+If you are using a free third-party platform, your domain name will include the site’s name in the domain name, making it look less professional.

-When you have a domain name that only includes the name of your business it shows potential buyers that you have invested in your business.
+When you have a domain name that only includes the name of your business, it shows potential buyers that you have invested in it.

-Another reason to own an artist website is that you own it.
-There are no limits to what you can do with your site and it can keep modifying it as your business grows.
+Another reason to own an artist’s website is that you own it.
+There are no limits to what you can do with your site, which can keep modifying as your business grows.